Report an Incident/File a Complaint

 When reporting a situation, consider the following:

 - Focus on the facts.
-As much as possible, describe someone’s behavior (example: “He raised his voice to a level I would describe as yelling”) rather than what that behavior led you to conclude (example: “He was angry.”).
+As much as possible, describe someone’s behavior (example: “The other student raised their voice to a level I would describe as yelling”) rather than what that behavior led you to conclude (example: “The other student was angry.”).

 - Include the names of all individuals involved in the incident.
 The narrative should focus on specific information about an individual's role in an incident.